PredixDev/PredixMobileiOS/README.md

 ### Why do I see a sad looking kitten ?

 The sad looking kitten (Sad Kitty) represents this sample app's serious error page.
 While whimsical, it lets you know that something is configured incorrectly, or some other error prevented the app from starting.
-Use the error messages displayed at the bottom on the Sad Kitty page along with the console logs in XCode to determine the problem.
+Use the error messages displayed at the bottom of the Sad Kitty page along with the console logs in XCode to determine the problem.

 ### Why is the Sad Kitty saying, "Authentication failed",  I never saw the authentication page?

 When you review the logs you may see various network error messages and messages indicating that you cannot connect to the backend.

 First, ensure that your Mac is online.
-Then, review the Server setting in the Settings app.
+Then, review the Server settings in the Settings app.
 You may want to check the following:

 * Your server host setting is correct.
 * A problem that may have occured in Step 2